 Frontiers in Pediatrics is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Pediatrics welcome submission of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Technology Report, Classification, General Commentary, Specialty Grand Challenge, Book Review and Data Report.
+The specialty sections of Frontiers in Pediatrics welcome submission of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Technology Report, Book Review, Data Report, General Commentary, Specialty Grand Challenge, Systematic Review and Classification.

 When submitting a manuscript to Frontiers in Pediatrics, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.